 2. Invoice factoring

+Being denied a bank loan isn’t the end of the world.
 Invoice factoring companies advance your business your open invoices.
 Your customers then pay for the invoices at their leisure.
 This process leaves your business debt free because your customers will be paying the money they owe directly to the factoring company.
+Payroll funding for small business owners gives you the working capital needed to maintain payroll, invest in marketing efforts and more.